kousiclattala/RandomUserGenerator/README.md

 ## Topics Learned/Used

 - Angular `HttpModule`
-- Open-Source API for user data, click [this](https://randomuser.me/api) for API.
+- We use Open-Source API for user data, click [this](https://randomuser.me/api) for API.

 ## Project Images